-The European P4P coverage universe was expanded in 2017 and for 2020, the universe will continue to comprise the STOXX600 and the main European local market indices including the UK FTSE All-Share (ex-investment trusts).
-Overall, as of to date this represents roughly 1,200 European publicly-traded companies covered under the P4P model.
+The European P4P coverage universe began with the STOXX Europe 600 and was expanded in 2017 to include 600 additional companies from the main European local market indices including the UK FTSE All-Share (ex-investment trusts).
+In 2021, the coverage will be expanded again to include roughly 400 additional "widely-held" companies in certain covered countries primarily in the Nordic and Germanic regions.
+Overall, as of to date this represents roughly 1,600 European publicly-traded companies covered under the P4P model.